EPCCed/prace-spark-for-data-scientists/Hadoop/lab_exercises/README_python.md

 The data block size is 64MB which is well beyond the size of any of the files used in this exercise.
 Each book will therefore be stored in a single data block.

+Follow the instructions in [Setup Hadoop on Cirrus](../Setup-Hadoop-Cirrus.md) to start an interactive job on Cirrus and configure and start your own Hadoop cluster for this exercise.

 ## Hadoop distributed file system (HDFS)